-Under the FSMA Accredited Third-Party Certification (Third-Party Program) regulation (21 CFR part 1 subpart M), accreditation bodies (AB) are recognized for designated scopes for evaluating third-party certification bodies (CBs) seeking accreditation for these designated scopes under the Third-Party Program.
-A recognized AB must ensure that certification bodies can adequately evaluate compliance with applicable food safety requirements of the FD&C Act and FDA regulations.
+Under the FSMA Accredited Third-Party Certification (Third-Party Program) regulation (21 CFR part 1 subpart M), accreditation bodies (ABs) are recognized for designated scopes for evaluating third-party certification bodies (CBs) seeking accreditation for scopes of accreditation under the Third-Party Program.
+A recognized AB must ensure that CBs can adequately evaluate compliance with applicable food safety requirements of the FD&C Act and FDA regulations.

-We are providing templates that may be used to help ABs develop evaluation criteria to ensure that CBs will conduct audits to adequately evaluate FDA food safety requirements.
+We are providing templates that may be used to help ABs develop evaluation criteria for food safety requirements of certain FDA regulations to ensure that CBs will conduct audits to adequately evaluate the food safety requirements.
+Under the Third-Party Program, the food safety audits conducted by accredited CBs are conducted to determine if facilities are complying with the applicable food safety requirements of the FD&C Act and FDA regulations, such that CBs may consider additional food safety requirements beyond those for which FDA has developed templates as appropriate.
 These templates present certain food safety requirements in a table format, which can be used to more easily compare third-party food safety audit standards to these food safety requirements.
 These templates are not required to be used.
 ABs and CBs may use other means to determine that audits meet the requirements of the FDA Third-Party Program.